These settings are almost identical to those on the Distance page. To switch on the cylindrical effect, enable the Use Cyl.Distance Effects option.

 Taking a glance atWorking with PyroClusterbefore continuing may be helpful at this point.

 The grayscale gradient controls the color mix based on a particle’s cylindrical distance from an emitter.
 The color will be mixed between the puff’s color, the color defined in the global settings and the color calculated by the distance gradient.
-This may sound confusing at first but this is one of the most powerful functions PyroCluster has to offer.
+This is one of the most powerful functions PyroCluster has to offer.
 Each grayscale represents the mix ratio of base color (from the globals page) to the color that is generated as a result of the radial distance effect.

 Pure black (RGB 0/0/0) will result in only the base color from the globals page being used to color the puffs.
 Any color that may result from the radius effect will be ignored.